 Proxima Centauri, Alpha Centauri C (α Cen C), is a red dwarf located in the constellation Centaurus.
 It is the faintest of the three stars in the Alpha Centauri system, the nearest star system to Earth.
 Located at a distance of only 4.244 light years from Earth, Proxima is the nearest star to the Sun.
-With an apparent magnitude of 11.13, it is invisible to the naked eye.
-It hosts two confirmed planets, designated Proxima Centauri b and c.
+With an apparent magnitude of 11.13, it is invisible to the unaided eye.
+It hosts three confirmed planets, designated Proxima Centauri b, c and d.
 These are the nearest exoplanets to Earth.
 Proxima b orbits in the star’s habitable zone and may harbour life.

 Proxima Centauri is a component of the Alpha Centauri system, which also comprises the brighter Rigil Kentaurus (Alpha Centauri A) and Toliman (Alpha Centauri B).
 Located more than 2 degrees southwest of the Alpha Centauri AB pair, Proxima does not appear in the immediate vicinity of the bright pair.

 Proxima’s orbit takes it within 4,300 (3,400 – 5,400) astronomical units of the main pair and as far away as 13,000 (12,900 – 13,300) astronomical units.
 The star completes an orbit around Alpha Centauri AB every 547,000 years (543,000 – 553,600 years) with an eccentricity of 0.50.
 It is currently at a physical separation of 12,947 ± 260 astronomical units, or 0.2 light years, from Alpha Centauri AB, almost at the farthest point in its orbit.